fheezy/Pro-README/README.md

   - [Contributing](#contributing)
   - [Tests](#tests)
   - [Questions](#questions)

   ## Installation
-  clone the repo
+  clone the repo   and pull the repo into a code editior

   ## Usage
-  fill in the answers
+  answer the questions

   ## License

     MIT License